AstienVR/Road_Redemption_VR_bHaptics/README.md

 # Default value: 100
 maxVignetteValue = 100

+## fix UI for valve index
+# Setting type: String
+# Default value: false
+fixValveIndex = false

 ```
 This file is created after the first launch of the game with this mod, at **BepInEx/config/RoadRedemption_VR.cfg**</br>
 Edit this file and turn "firstPersonView = false" to "firstPersonView = **true**" to activate first person view.
 You can activate Vignette for motion sickness if you need it and change the intensity value with 100 being the maximum.

+### If you experience UI being wayyyyy too large and right in front of your eyes or any UI issue, change **fixValveIndex = true**

 ## License
 The ViGEm Bus Driver is licensed under the BSD-3-Clause, see its own license in BepInEx/redist/LICENSE.TXT for more details